-P-Commerce: Would you allow a machine to order your next ice cream?
+P-Commerce: Would you use a machine to order ice cream?

 For years, the world of CRM has been awash with ideas to keep customers loyal – incentives; loyalty schemes; great quality products and service.

 All of these ideas have been based on the decision-maker being a human.
 But what happens when it’s a computer, or more precisely, a computer using a customer’s data, which is making the purchase decisions?
 What does this mean for customer loyalty, and how should organisations prepare themselves?